FundamentalFrequency/LMN-3-Keycaps/README.md

 # LMN-3-Keycaps
 This repository contains the OpenSCAD files for the LMN-3 keycaps.
+It also contains printable icons that can be used for labeling keycaps.

 It is a part of the larger LMN-3 project, composed of the following
 repositories: